 In August 2020, the IASB issued Interest Rate Benchmark Reform - Phase 2, which amends IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.
 The amendments complement those issued in September 2019 and focus on the effects on financial statement when a company replaces a previous interest rate benchmark with an alternative benchmark as a result of Interbank Offered Rates (IBOR) reform.
-The Phase 2 amendments are effective for the Company's fiscal year commencing January 1, 2021, and we adopted the amendments as of such date.
-As of June 30, 2021, applicable interest rate benchmarks in the Company's agreement have not been replaced.
-As a result, the adoption of the Phase 2 amendments had no impact on the three and six months ended June 30, 2021 Financial Statements.
-We will continue to monitor the relevant developments and will evaluate the impact of the Phase 2 amendments on our consolidated Financial Statements as IBOR reform progresses.
+The Phase 2 amendments are effective for the Company's fiscal year commencing January 1, 2021, and the Company adopted the amendments as of such date.
+As of September 30, 2021, applicable interest rate benchmarks in the Company's agreements have not been replaced.
+As a result, the adoption of the Phase 2 amendments had no impact on the three and nine months ended September 30, 2021 Financial Statements.
+The Company will continue to monitor the relevant developments and will evaluate the impact of the Phase 2 amendments on our consolidated Financial Statements as IBOR reform progresses.